 - Choose what time on the day you want to meet, and advertise it in your community.
 Friends of the Earth will publicise all the actions across the state if you email us the details or add them to the event facebook page WHEN

 Communities all over Victoria - wherever you are.
+There will be some organised events: please see below for listings.

 Check here for a background paper on why Victoria doesn’t need new gasfields to be developed.